Naturally Daily

 Safflower oil originates from the seeds of Carthamus tinctorius.
 It is an annual, thistle-like plant from the Compositae or Asteraceae family.
 The plant is known for its bright yellow and orange flowers.

-The plant has been quite important in the Greek and the Egyptian culture.
+The plant has been quite important in Greek and Egyptian culture.
 Safflower oil is the most valuable element of this plant.
-Majority of the production of this plant is used to make oil.
+The majority of the production of this plant is used to make oil.

-The oil is flavorless and can tolerate both high and low temperature.
+The oil is flavorless and can tolerate both high and low temperatures.

 This article looks into some potential health benefits of safflower oil for your health and skin.